-The Mexican Government has from time to time imposed price controls on the sales of natural gas, liquefied petroleum gas (LPG), gasoline, diesel, gas oil intended for domestic use, fuel oil and other products.
-As a result of these price controls, we have not been able to pass on all of the increases in the prices of our product purchases to our customers in the domestic market.
+The Mexican Government has from time to time imposed price controls on the sales of natural gas, liquefied petroleum gas, gasoline, diesel, gas oil intended for domestic use, fuel oil and other products.
+As a result of these price controls, we have not been able to pass on all of the increases in the prices of our product purchases to our customers in the domestic market when the peso depreciates in relation to the U.S. dollar.
+A depreciation of the peso increases our cost of imported oil and oil products, without a corresponding increase in our revenues unless we are able to increase the price at which we sell products in Mexico.
 We do not control the Mexican Government's domestic policies and the Mexican Government could impose additional price controls on the domestic market in the future.
 The imposition of such price controls would adversely affect our results of operations.
-For more information, see "Item 4-Information on the Company-Business Overview-Refining-Pricing Decrees" and "Item 4-Information on the Company-Business Overview-Gas and Basic Petrochemicals-Pricing Decrees" in the Form 20-F.
+For more information, see "Item 4-Information on the Company-Business Overview-Refining-Pricing Decrees" in the Form 20-F.

-The Mexican nation, not us, owns the hydrocarbon reserves located in the subsoil of Mexico, and our right to continue to extract these reserves is subject to the approval of the Ministry of Energy.
+The Mexican nation, not us, owns the hydrocarbon reserves located in Mexico and our right to continue to extract these reserves is subject to the approval of the Ministry of Energy.

-The Political Constitution of the United Mexican States provides that the Mexican nation, not us, owns all petroleum and other hydrocarbon reserves located in Mexico.
+The Mexican Constitution provides that the Mexican nation, not us, owns all petroleum and other hydrocarbon reserves located in Mexico.

-Following the adoption of the Energy Reform Decree, Article 27 of the Political Constitution of the United Mexican States provides that the Mexican Government will carry out exploration and extraction activities through agreements with third parties and through assignments to and agreements with us.
-The Secondary Legislation allows us and other oil and gas companies to explore and extract the petroleum and other hydrocarbon reserves located in the subsoil of Mexico, subject to assignment of rights by the Ministry of Energy and entry into agreements pursuant to a competitive bidding process.
+Article 27 of the Mexican Constitution provides that the Mexican Government will carry out exploration and production activities through agreements with third parties and through assignments to and agreements with us.
+The Secondary Legislation allows us and other oil and gas companies to explore and extract the petroleum and other hydrocarbon reserves located in Mexico, subject to assignment of rights by the Ministry of Energy and entry into agreements pursuant to a competitive bidding process.

-Access to crude oil and natural gas reserves is essential to an oil and gas company's sustained production and generation of income, and our ability to generate income could be materially and adversely affected if the Mexican Government were to restrict or prevent us from exploring or extracting any of the crude oil and natural gas reserves that it assigns to us.
-For more information, see "-Risk Factors Related to our Relationship with the Mexican Government-We must make significant capital expenditures to maintain our current production levels, and to maintain, as well as increase, the proved hydrocarbon reserves assigned to us by the Mexican Government.
-Reductions in our income and inability to obtain financing may limit our ability to make capital investments" below.
+Access to crude oil and natural gas reserves is essential to an oil and gas company's sustained production and generation of income, and our ability to generate income would be materially and adversely affected if the Mexican Government were to restrict or prevent us from exploring or extracting any of the crude oil and natural gas reserves that it has assigned to us or if we are unable to compete effectively with other oil and gas companies in future bidding rounds for additional exploration and production rights in Mexico.
+For more information, see "-We must make significant capital expenditures to maintain our current production levels, and to maintain, as well as increase, the proved hydrocarbon reserves assigned to us by the Mexican Government.
+Reductions in our income, adjustments to our capital expenditures budget and our inability to obtain financing may limit our ability to make capital investments" below.